Resources

 But by analyzing her tax bracket, projected Social Security, and investment income, we showed her that drawing from her taxable account first and deferring her IRA withdrawals would keep her in a lower tax bracket and allow her IRA assets to grow tax-deferred until age 73.

-We also did partial Roth conversions during low-income years, effectively smoothing out her tax burden and reducing future RMDs.
-The result?
-She kept more of her money and gained additional flexibility in later years.
+We also implemented partial Roth conversions during lower-income years, aiming to help smooth out her tax burden and potentially mitigate future RMDs.
+While Roth conversions require paying taxes upfront on the converted amount, this strategy was designed to help her retain more of her assets over the long term and provide additional flexibility in later years.

 Plan for Longevity—Even If It Feels Far Off